rajneeshsharma76/demo-gitops/README.md

  fluxctl sync --k8s-fwd-ns flux   This Command will Sync your changes and deploy it to Kubernetes Cluster

+ 10) To Deploy Changes
- 10) make any change in index.hmtl you will see it will get deploy automatically to Kubernetes Cluster
+  a)make any change in index.hmtl .

+  b)Build and  the Image .Push it to your Iamge repository .

+  c)change the new ImageTag in Deployment.yaml.

+  d)After 5 min Flux will automatically deploy the new image in Clsuter